susannalles/DHPracticum_Spring23/schedule.md

 1. Read:
   - Drucker, Johanna.
 "Chapter 4 Metadata, Markup, and Data Description." *The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship*.
 Routledge, 2021.
+  - Authority files ...

 2. Hands-on:
-  - Install Zotero and create an account.
+  - Install [Zotero](https://www.zotero.org/) and create an account.
-  - Install Pandoc
+  - Tenen, Dennis, and Grant Wythoff. “[Sustainable Authorship in Plain Text Using Pandoc and Markdown](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).” *Programming Historian*, no. 3, 2014.

 ## (5) February 16, 2023: